 1:00 pm Distribution Time – Boarding pass reservations during the second distribution time must be made from INSIDE EPCOT.

-6:00 pm Distribution Time – This third time is only available to Walt Disney World Resort hotel guests and only on select days when EPCOT offers Extended Evening Hours.
+6:00 pm Distribution Time – This third time is only available to guests staying in a Deluxe Disney World Resort hotel or Deluxe Villa and only on select days when EPCOT offers Extended Evening Hours.
 Reservations for boarding passes can be made from outside the park.

 In the future, it’s possible that Disney changes the boarding pass distribution time slots for Cosmic Rewind, but we’ll let you know if that happens.